 Highlights along the north & eastern coast

-If you’re not a surfer, there are plenty of other draws: local beaches, lagoons, historic temples, beachfront guesthouses, oceanside restaurants and a mellow kind of vibe that’s totally removed from the West coast beach resorts.
+If you’re not a surfer, there are plenty of other draws: local beaches, lagoons, historic temples, beachfront guesthouses, oceanside restaurants, and a mellow kind of vibe that’s totally removed from the West coast beach resorts.
 Arugam Bay also makes a great base for several adventures in the nearby Kumana National Park.
 During the low season (November to April) things get very quiet and some places shut up shop altogether, but it can also be a beautiful time to visit, with few tourists.

 Remote and war-torn Jaffna is the largest town in northern Sri Lanka and the undisputed cultural capital of the Sri Lankan Tamils, who have controlled the area since the thirteenth century.
 The town was the focal point of many of the early civil war’s fiercest battles, although having remained under government control since 1995 it at least avoided being caught up in the devastating fighting which enveloped the rest of northern Sri Lanka during 2008–09.

 Largely inaccessible for over two decades, Jaffna is now once again freely open to visitors and offers an opportunity to explore a region emerging from over twenty years of isolation and civil war.
-The town presents an intriguing mixture of Tamil and European influences, with colourful temples sat next to huge churches, and streets of a beguiling, faded colonial charm dotted with old Dutch and British residences.
+The town presents an intriguing mixture of Tamil and European influences, with colourful temples sitting next to huge churches, and streets of a beguiling, faded colonial charm dotted with old Dutch and British residences.

-Foremost of the attractions is the fascinating town of Jaffna, with its absorbing mixture of colonial charm and vibrant Tamil culture, while the Jaffna Peninsula and surrounding islands offer a string of remote temples, Hindu and Buddhist alike, beaches and more off-beat attractions.
+Foremost of the attractions is the fascinating town of Jaffna, with its absorbing mixture of colonial charm and vibrant Tamil culture, while the Jaffna Peninsula and surrounding islands offer a string of remote temples, Hindu and Buddhist alike, beaches, and more off-beat attractions.

 Nallur Kandaswamy Temple